Adyen/adyen-ios/README.md

 2. Run `carthage update`.
 3. Link the framework with your target as described in [Carthage Readme](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

-:warning: _3DS2 SDK binary dependency through Carthage doesn't support `arm64` Simulator builds._
+:warning: _`3DS2 SDK` binary dependency through Carthage doesn't support `arm64` Simulator builds. `arm64` needs to be excluded as described [here](https://github.com/Adyen/adyen-ios/issues/291) to be able to make `Any Simulator` builds_

 ### Swift Package Manager